xumes/agile-team-tool/docs/mongodb-migration.md

 * [Model Tree Structures with an Array of Ancestors]
 * [Model Tree Structures with Parent References]

+in cloudant it currently looks like each team has all it's ancestors.
+Also each team knows about all it's immediate children.
+This seems problematic when it comes to updating tree structure and removing subtrees.
+I was thinking it might be easier to map the data as is and worry about this later :)

+####list of tree operations ordered by use (most to least)
+my best guess, maybe can confirm somehow:
+1.Read
+2.Update
+3.Insert
+4.Delete

 | Fields        | Details       | mongo ex    | cloudant field | cloudant value ex